 This red (liver) merle Aussie has one amber eye (because of its bb liver pigment) and one blue.
 If you look carefully you can see a sliver of blue in the amber eye.

 The merle Cardigan Welsh Corgi shown here has two solid blue eyes.

 This merle Border Collie has very striking light blue eyes, which is surprising as its merling is fairly heavy.

 The second way in which blue eyes can occur is when a dog has large amounts of white around its eyes.
 White areas on the coat are where the cells are unable to produce any pigment, so if these areas spread to the face then there may be pigment loss in the eyes and on the nose, making the nose pink and the eyes blue.
 This only tends to occur on very high-white dogs with the extreme spotting pattern, such as white Boxers, and even then is fairly unusual.

-The third way is when a dog is affected by the C series.
-The C series is albino.
-There are no confirmed cases of true albinism in dogs, however "white" Dobermanns have a very light coat (with the main coat appearing as a very light isabella colour and the tan points light cream), blue eyes and a fully pink nose, and this is thought to be a form of albinism.
+The third way is when a dog is affected by albinism.
+There are no confirmed cases of full albinism in dogs, however "white" Dobermanns have a very light coat (with the main coat appearing as a very light isabella colour and the tan points light cream), blue eyes and a fully pink nose, and this has been proven to be an intermediate form of albinism.

 Lastly, blue eyes can be inherited as a completely separate gene, unaffected by coat colour.
 This gene is, however, rare.
-It is rumoured to occur occasionally in the Border Collie, but mainly it's seen in the Siberian Husky.
+It occurs occasionally in the Border Collie and similar breeds, but mainly it's seen in the Siberian Husky.
 Huskies can have one or both blue eyes, regardless of their main coat colour, ranging in shade from almost white to sky blue.
 This is particularly striking when seen on black dogs.

 These two Huskies have almost identical coat colours, but one has two deep brown eyes and the other has one blue eye (eyes of different colours are known as "wall eyes"):